DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Fixed road line decals hovering a few millimetres above surface
 - Returned security lasers to correct depth (was caught by the heat distortion fix)
 - Added spider crosshair and weapon heat guage to auto adjust list
+- Disabled white light glitch fix that caused problems in at least one air vent in the final mission

 Update v1.3 (WATCH_DOGS2 1.09)
 ------------------------------